 Cash is essential to the daily functions of a business, and yet it is rarely managed to ensure that sufficient cash is on hand, or that excess cash is properly invested.
 Instead, cash is considered just another item to be handled by the accounting department, which can result in periodic cash shortages or excess cash being invested incorrectly, if at all.
 This course reveals how to create a system from which to compile a detailed cash forecast, discusses the processes related to cash inflows and outflows, describes how to mitigate risks associated with cash, and many other topics related to cash management.

-- Note the sources and reliability of information in cash forecasts.
+- Recognize the components and usage of a cash forecast, noting the sources and reliability of information in cash forecasts.

-- Cite the information requirements of a cash management system, and the frequency with which this information must be collected.
+- Cite the information requirements of a cash management system, noting the frequency with which this information must be collected.

-- Describe the methods available for collecting and processing cash receipts.
+- Recognize the methods available for collecting and processing cash receipts.

-- Note the features of the main cash concentration systems and the situations in which they should be used.
+- Note the features of the main cash concentration systems, identifying the situations in which they should be used.

-- Explain the characteristics of the different methods of payment and when they should be used.
+- Recognize the characteristics of the different methods of payment and identify when they should be used.

-- Demonstrate the techniques that can be used to reduce the investment in working capital.
+- Recognize the techniques that can be used to reduce the investment in working capital.

-- Cite the more common cash investment strategies and investment instruments, and the circumstances under which they should be used.
+- Cite the more common cash investment strategies and investment instruments, noting the circumstances under which they should be used.

-- Note the types of debt funding and the major stock sale exemptions, as well as restrictions on their use.
+- Recognize the types of debt funding and the major stock sale exemptions, noting applicable restrictions on their use.

-- Identify the main credit rating agencies and the types of credit ratings.
+- Identify the main credit rating agencies as well as the types of credit ratings.

-- State the features of, and differences between, clearing and settlement systems.
+- Identify the features of and differences between the various clearing and settlement systems.

-- Identify the main aspects of foreign exchange risk and the methods available to mitigate it.
+- Identify the main aspects of foreign exchange risk as well as the methods available to mitigate it.

 - Identify the main aspects of interest rate risk and the methods available to mitigate it.

-- Cite the controls that can be used for the cash management functions.
+- Cite the controls that can be used for the cash management function.